Maxprofs/shavit-style-doublejump/README.md

 # shavit-style-doublejump
-> 2️⃣ Double jump style for shavit's bhoptimer.
+> 🔢 Double-jump style for shavit's bhoptimer.

 ## Installation
-1. Download the latest version from the [releases page](https://github.com/strafe/shavit-style-doublejump/releases/latest) and add it to your server.
+1. Download the latest version from the [releases page](https://github.com/strafe/shavit-style-doublejump/releases/latest).
 1. Add a new style to `shavit-styles.cfg` with the `specialstring` key set to `doublejump`.
-Example:
 ```
-"100"
+"NEW_STYLE_ID"
 {
 	"name"				"Double Jump"
 	"shortname"			"DJ"